redhat-eets/glpi-helper-scripts/README.md

 ## Integrations

 ### integrations/compare_sunbird_with_glpi.py
-The `integrations/compare_sunbird_with_glpi.py` script gets all machines in GLPI and all machines in Sunbird located in labs specified by a user-provided YAML file.
-It then compares the two and returns a list of machines that are in GLPI, but not Sunbird, and vice versa.
+The `integrations/sunbird/compare_sunbird_with_glpi.py` script compares all machines in GLPI with all machines in Sunbird located in the labs specified by a user-provided YAML file.
+It returns a list of machines that are in GLPI, but not Sunbird, and vice versa.

 Example script usage: